 - Non dairy milk (for example almond or soy)

 - Orange juice

-From these ingredients you will prepare the cake base, the frosting and the pudding filling which goes between the layers.
+With these ingredients you will prepare the cake base, the frosting and the pudding, which is used as a filling between the layers.

 - First you need to prepare the batter for the cake base and bake it.
 It is really easy, just a matter of combining dry and wet ingredients and mixing gently with a spatula.